 Concluding his rebuttal testimony, Mr. Ritch addressed the OUCC, CAC, and Walmart's suggestion that Duke Energy Indiana may be the sole entity to offer solar leases in its service territory and that this is an issue the Commission should address in this proceeding.
 Mr. Ritch testified that this is a narrow request for approval of this pilot program with limited and voluntary participation.
-According to Mr. Ritch, There is no need for the Commission to expand the scope of this proceeding and review or modify the Service Territory Act, the statutory definition of a public utility or to assert jurisdiction over the types of financial transactions related to energy and capacity supply that are being executed by customers and third parties today.
-Under this reasoning, The only issue before the Commission at this time is whether Petitioner may offer the voluntary tariff, up to 10 MW, to its commercial and industrial customers, and.
-T this is just an additional option for customers in an already competitive market for the construction of onsite solar facilities.
+There is no need for the Commission to expand the scope of this proceeding and review or modify the Service Territory Act, the statutory definition of a public utility or to assert jurisdiction over the types of financial transactions related to energy and capacity supply that are being executed by customers and third parties today.
+The only issue before the Commission at this time is whether Petitioner may offer the voluntary tariff, up to 10 MW, to its commercial and industrial customers.
+This is just an additional option for customers in an already competitive market for the construction of onsite solar facilities.